codeplaysoftware/portFFT/README.md

 Some AOT targets do not support double precision.
 To disable the building of tests and benchmarks using double precision, set `-DSYCLFFT_ENABLE_DOUBLE_BUILDS=OFF`.

-SYCL-FFT currently requires to set the subgroup size at compile time.
+portFFT currently requires to set the subgroup size at compile time.
 Multiple sizes can be set and the first one that is supported by the device will be used.
 Depending on the device used you may need to set the subgroup size with `-DSYCLFFT_SUBGROUP_SIZES=<comma separated list of sizes>`.
 By default only size 32 is used.
 If you run into the exception with the message `None of the compiled subgroup sizes are supported by the device!` then `DSYCLFFT_SUBGROUP_SIZES` must be set to a different value(s) supported by the device.

 ### Tests